facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 # The concrete example, break the immutable object

-Let's see some example where the **final** keyword could be the right choice.
+Let's see some example where the **final** could be the right choice.
 Through **final** we create a immutable object with minimal effort.
 This is only a **POC** to show how **final** works, there are many ways to resolve this problem.

 Let's go see some code.